noiseprotocol/noise_spec/noise.md

 Following a one-way handshake the sender can send a stream of transport messages, encrypting them using the first `CipherState` returned by `Split()`.
-The second `CipherState` from `Split()` is discarded - the recipient must not send any messages using it.
+The second `CipherState` from `Split()` is discarded - the recipient must not send any messages using it (as this would violate the rules in Section 7.1).

     Naming convention for one-way patterns:
       N = no static key for sender